Northern Israel's borderlands is under shadow of war - analysis

 (photo credit: RABIH DAHER/AFP via Getty Images)

 Smoke rises from Maroun al-Ras, one of the villages of southern Lebanon.
-Nearby, there is dark smoke from a fire burning further to the east.
-It can be seen from an area in northern Israel near Dalton, a moshav that is not far from Lebanon.
-This area has fields of grapevines, that earlier in the year were likely bursting with grapes.
+Nearby, there is dark smoke from a fire burning further to the east, which can be seen from an area in northern Israel near Dalton, a moshav not far from Lebanon.
+This area has fields of grapevines that earlier in the year were likely bursting with grapes.
 Now the leaves are tired and drooping, slowly drying and waiting for winter.
 They are also observing the escalating war between Israel and Hezbollah.

-In the early hours of Monday, September 23, the IDF began a round of airstrikes targeting Hezbollah in Lebanon.
-The strikes came a day after Hezbollah had launched long-range rockets targeting areas near Haifa.
+In the early hours of Monday, the IDF initiated a round of airstrikes targeting Hezbollah in Lebanon.
+The strikes came a day after Hezbollah launched long-range rockets targeting areas near Haifa.
 One of the rockets fell in Kiryat Bialik, wounding several people and damaging homes.
-The IDF is now expanding strikes on Hezbollah several days after hitting Hezbollah’s commanders of the elite Radwan force in Beirut.
+The IDF is now expanding strikes on Hezbollah several days after hitting the commanders of the elite Radwan force in Beirut.

 These days, a drive along Israel’s northern border is interdicted by checkpoints that warn drivers to avoid traveling on dangerous roads.
-The security situation has turned much of the area near the border into a site of quiet, with few cars.
-It does not feel like a war zone, though.
-The hills here shield people from hearing airstrikes or even the interceptions of rockets.
-Nevertheless, the winding roads also give a driver the sense that at any moment, they can come over a hill and see into Lebanon and thus be within the range of Hezbollah’s anti-tank guided missiles.
+The security situation has turned much of the area near the border into a site of quiet with few cars.
+It does not feel like a war zone though.
+The hills here shield people from hearing airstrikes or even the interception of rockets.
+Nevertheless, the winding roads also give a driver the sense that at any moment they can come over a hill and see into Lebanon and thus be within the range of Hezbollah’s anti-tank guided missiles.

 Smoke billows over southern Lebanon following Israeli strikes, amid ongoing cross-border hostilities between Hezbollah and Israeli forces, as pictured from Marjayoun, near the border with Israel, September 23, 2024. (credit: REUTERS/KARAMALLAH DAHER)